 The Ritchie History Museum and its next door neighbor, The Ritchie Research Center, were both built in 1927 to accommodate the Maryland National Guard's summer training camp as mess halls.
 The museum building (202) has an interior that is significantly more regal than the research center because its initial design was intended for Officer's while the research (201) was designed for enlisted men.
 Later both buildings acted as administrative and finance centers with the museum being dedicated the Robert Barrick Memorial Library in 1976 until the Fort's closing in 1998.

 Building 305 is the combination of two 1927 finger buildings and an addition created in the center by the US Army in 1942 for the addition of classroom space.
 In 1944 and 1945 the building was used by Japanese American soldiers known as Nisei.
 Inside an important discovery was made in a document captured in Japan which discussed the locations of all of the Armories in Japan.
 There is a WWII era mural inside on plaster walls.
-Later 305 was used as an arts and crafts building.
-After receiving a $225,000 grant, Ritchie Revival is turning it into an art collective where local artists can create and sell their crafts.
+In the 1960s 305 was used as an arts and crafts building.
+After receiving a $225,000 grant, Ritchie Revival was able to revive this building and it now holds the Nisei Gallery and Artisan Village

 Building 301 was constructed in 1927 as a Brigadier General Headquarter's but has housed a number of things including a photo lab.
 The structure has not been occupied for many years and is in need of many repairs.
 The Ritchie History Museum is working with several groups to raise funding to restore the building to its former glory.